EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 If the platform doesn't have GPIO, it will instead use gpiozero's Mock factory, and you'll be able to use setRawMockValue.
 Calling this on a platform that DOES have mocking will auto-switch to mock mode.

+Pull is by default True, meaning pull-up, but can also be None for floating.
+This used to be called pull_up, but that was wrongly named and is now deprecated.

+Active state is normally guessed from the pull state(If the pull is up, active is low)

 You can force mock mode with mock=True